A Recipe from Gougeon Brothers’ Kitchen

 - 1 ounce (7.2%) corn meal (for grit)

 - Dash of water (5.2 %) water (to “taste”)

 Fully blend the ingredients, using a mixer at medium speed.

-The formula was developed by one of our chemists, when he decided he did not like the various soaps available.
+This gritty homemade hand soap formula was developed by one of our chemists who decided he didn’t like the various soaps available.
 He reasoned that the detergent would act on the hardeners and the oil and shortening would emulsify the epoxy resin and help to reduce skin dryness.
 The cornmeal helps on hard-to-clean slightly cured epoxy.
 The water is added to bring the stuff to the right consistency.

 Don’t make huge batches of this because it can go rancid.
 If the mix is left to stand for a very long time, it will separate.
 You can store the soap in the fridge if you like cold soap, but make sure that no one mistakes it for a dessert topping.

 Waterless skin cleaners may dissolve the resin/hardener mix, but some of it remains on the skin along with the cleaner when you wipe it off with a paper towel.
 You must rinse with water to remove residue left behind.
-We recommend our home-brew as an effective soap, and if you use the rinse bucket, it’s every bit as easy to use in a garage or shop without running water.
+We recommend our gritty homemade hand soap as an effective soap, and if you use the rinse bucket, it’s every bit as easy to use in a garage or shop without running water.